johnwarden/open-community-notes/README.md

 ## License

 All content in this repository is licensed under the [MIT License](LICENSE), encouraging widespread collaboration and adoption.
+Contributors agree that their contributions may be incorporated under this license.

 # Overview